Primary School English Teacher

-While you are not expected to know a South African language before arrival, learning the assigned South African language is an integral part of your success, and provides a deeper and more rewarding experience.
-By the end of Pre-Service Training, Trainees will be expected to meet certain language proficiency requirements.
-Language possibilities include isiZulu, Xitsonga, Sepedi, Setswana, isiNdebele, Tshivenda.
+While you are not expected to know a South African language before arrival, learning the assigned South African language is critical to Volunteer success.
+By the end of Pre-Service Training, Trainees will be expected to meet language proficiency requirements measured at the end of PST and throughout service.
+Language possibilities include isiZulu, Xitsonga, Sepedi, Setswana, isiNdebele.

-After training, you will be assigned to work in a rural, under-resourced school.
-Typically, housing is located in the same community served by the school.
-It is likely you will live with a host family, but have your own room/dwelling separate from the host family or in a room that is attached to the house with its own entrance.
-Peace Corps ensures that all housing meets a minimum standard, but Volunteer housing varies widely in South Africa.
-While you may have housing with running water and/or electricity, the majority of Volunteers do not have running water and some have no access to electricity.
+After successfully completing Pre-Service Training (PST), Literacy Enrichment Project (LEP) Volunteers will be assigned to work in a rural school.
+Typically, Volunteer housing is located in the same community served by the school.
+It is likely you will live within the compound of a host family, but have your own room/dwelling separate from the main house, or in a room that is attached to the house with its own entrance.
+Peace Corps ensures that all Volunteer housing meets a minimum standard, but housing varies widely in South Africa.
+Some Volunteers have running water and electricity, while many do not.
 Volunteers with access to electricity often experience significant outages for hours or days at a time.
 Many Volunteers have access to the internet via smartphones, although the signal can be inconsistent and lapses in coverage are common.
-You should be willing to live in rural and low resourced conditions and to walk up to six miles daily getting to and from work, markets and community activities.

 South Africa is an exceedingly diverse country with a complex history that continues to affect the country politically, economically, and socially.
 Living and working in South Africa means negotiating extreme economic disparity on a daily basis.
 Volunteers must be aware of this and consider the resulting stress and challenges.
 The post-apartheid reality of South Africa means that Volunteers should be prepared to live and work in a ‘post-conflict’ area and to navigate issues such as post-trauma stress, economic challenges, interpersonal/intercultural challenges, and unresolved conflict that still present barriers to day-to-day work.
-A common challenge Volunteers face is harassment related to gender, skin color, socioeconomic status, language, etc. Peace Corps will support Volunteers as they learn to navigate this environment.
-Despite these challenges, Volunteers can expect welcoming communities where people continue to turn their struggles into positive experiences.
+Common challenges Volunteers face include harassment related to gender, skin color, socioeconomic status, and language.
+Peace Corps staff will support Volunteers with training on strategies to integrate and adapt effectively and appropriately to living and working in this new intercultural context.

-Volunteers who are of an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service may experience a high degree of curiosity or unwanted attention from South Africans.
+Volunteers who identify as an American racial, ethnic, or national minority or whose religious or spiritual beliefs differ from the majority of their country of service, may experience a high degree of curiosity or unwanted attention from South Africans.
 Please be aware that American concepts of politeness and appropriate behavior are not universal.
 Ethnically, nationally, or racially diverse Americans may be asked where they are “actually from” or if they are “really” American.
 Many Volunteers have been able to turn these encounters into learning experiences, sharing American values and deepening local community members’ understanding of Americans.

-South Africa has legalized same-sex marriage and the rights of LGBTQ+ community are enshrined in the Constitution.
-However, while South Africa is generally tolerant, values, morals, and judgements concerning sexual orientation and gender identity often differ widely in rural communities where Volunteers serve.
+South Africa has legalized same-sex marriage and the rights of LGBTQI+ community are enshrined in the Constitution.
+However, while South Africa is generally tolerant, values, morals, and judgements concerning sexual orientation and gender identity often differ across the country.
+This is especially true in rural communities where Volunteers will be placed.
 Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities.
-Staff and currently serving Volunteers will address this topic and identify support mechanisms for incoming trainees.
+There are Peace Corps support networks and trainings in place for Volunteers navigating these challenges.

 Serving in South Africa